plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ## How to exclude admins from being tracked

 By default, our WordPress plugin excludes your own visits from being counted in the stats.

 However, if you'd like to count your visits, you can enable this.
+Switch on the "Track analytics for administrator" feature.

 ## Contribute to the development of our WordPress plugin